 A very healthy banana cookie recipe that doesn’t need butter and sugar, but only 3 simple, wholesome ingredients.

 What is the best banana size for baking?

-The key to making the best banana cookies is to first select the perfect banana size.
-These 3-ingredient banana cookies use a medium-size banana and it is important to weigh or measure your banana to check its the right size.
-If your bananas are too small, the cookies will be very dry and on the other side, a large banana will make the cookies wet and chewy.
+The key to making the best banana cookies is first to select the perfect banana size.
+These 3-ingredient banana cookies use a medium-sized banana, and it is important to weigh or measure your banana to check it’s the right size.
+If your bananas are too small, the cookies will be very dry, and on the other side, a large banana will make the cookies wet and chewy.

 Let’s see how to select the right banana size for cookie recipes.
 If the recipe calls for: